eeziSL/car-rental-booking-engine/readme.md

 <p>
 	To install the latest stable build of our Car Rental Booking Engine for WordPress, we recommend you download the plugin directly from the <a href="https://wordpress.org/plugins/car-rental-booking-engine-by-hispacar/">WordPress plugin repository</a>.</p>
 <p>
-	This plugin is developed by <a href="http://www.hispacar.com/">Hispacar</a> a company which offers cheap car hire in more than 30.000 destinations worldwide.
+	This is the latest stable version of the car hire price comparison plugin from <a href="http://www.hispacar.com/">Hispacar</a>.
 If you would like to contribute to or test the developer build please contact our development team.</p>
 <h2>
 	Support</h2>
 <p>